Estate Tall Planter Gardeners' Corner Kids' Garden Sustainable Garden Commercial & Architecture

 Lock Bolts & Nuts brace all eight corner

-The Estate series pedestal style tall planter can be used as a self standing planter or a floral divider in your garden or commercial properties like restaurants and outdoor cafes.
+The estate series pedestal style cedar wood tall planter can be used as a self standing planter or a floral divider in your garden or commercial properties like restaurants or outdoor cafes.
 They are designed to raise the display planter to your eye level.
 Their height also provides another dimension for your floral display as well.
-Estate Tall Planters are one of our planters that are designed with Horticulture Therapy in mind, the height of the planter makes it easily accessible for people with limited physical capability.
-We also carry a rectangular tall planter also known as the Pedestal Planter Wall which is designed to be used as divider wall and barrier commonly used in hospitality premises like restaurants, bars and theme parks, or simply in your home garden.
+Estate tall planters are one of our products that are designed with horticulture therapy in mind, the height of the planter makes it easily accessible for people with limited physical abilities.
+We also carry a rectangular tall planter also known as the Pedestal Planter Wall which is designed to be used as a divider wall and barrier commonly used in hospitality premises like restaurants, bars and theme parks, or in your home and garden.

 The planters are made of white cedar wood which resists rot naturally.
-Square dado are cut into the frames while the tongue and groove wall panels are inserted into the "u" channel to form a neat and strong structure.
-The joinery of planters are a combination of traditional mortise and tendon with locking bolts and nuts to anchor all eight corners of the planter to hold heavy weight.
-The true bottom is 18" deep and it eliminates the necessity to fill the whole planter with a large amount of soil compost.
+Square dados are cut into the frames while the tongue and groove wall panels are inserted into the "U" channel to form a neat and strong structure.
+The joinery of the planters are a combination of traditional mortise and tendon with locking bolts and nuts to anchor all eight corners of the planter to hold heavy weight.
+The true bottom is 18" deep and it eliminates the need to fill the whole planter with a large amount of soil.

 Our planters are semi-assembled in our factory for integrity and quality.
 Can be easily assembled with just a screw driver.